Random Utility and Limited Consideration

+This choice rule is illustrated in Figure~\ref{figure:choice}.
 Definition~\ref{def:HRC-rule} implicitly assumes that the random consideration set rule and the heterogeneous preferences are independent.
-Independence is a very natural restriction in this environment as we want to achieve a decomposition of any observed probabilistic choice rule into its consideration (captured by $m$) and preference (captured by $\pi$) components.
-Also, we are interested in modelling decision making in two-stages where DMs simplify a hard choice task by means of fast-and-frugal heuristics (consideration) that are independent from preferences, and then choose rationally from the simplified choice set.
-Moreover, as the following lemma demonstrates, the $\hrc$-rule does not have empirical content even under the independence assumption.
-This means that assuming independence between preferences and consideration rules, at this stage, can be done without loss of generality. \begin{lemma} Every complete stochastic choice rule $P$ is a $\hrc$-rule. \end{lemma} Without additional restriction on $\pi$ and $m$ the model is not falsifiable.
+Independence is a good starting assumption in the sterile environment of our experiment, as we want to achieve a decomposition of any observed probabilistic choice rule into its consideration (captured by $m$) and preference (captured by $\pi$) components.
+Independence has been assumed successfully in the structural work of \citet{abaluck2017consumers}.
+Also, we are interested in modeling decision-making in two-stages where DMs simplify a hard choice task using fast-and-frugal heuristics (consideration) that are independent of preferences, and then choose rationally from the simplified choice set.
+If the researcher observes additional information (e.g. age, gender, education, and income levels of individuals), then random consideration rule and random preferences need to be independent only conditionally on those observables.\footnote{See \citet{kashaev2021random} for a study of the correlation between preferences and consideration.}

+Independence holds trivially for the case of homogeneous preferences, such as all models covered by the Random Attention Model (RAM) of \citet{cattaneo2017random}.
+Moreover, as the following lemma demonstrates, the $\hrc$-rule does not have empirical content even under the independence assumption. \begin{lemma} Every complete stochastic choice rule $P$ is a $\hrc$-rule. \end{lemma} Without additional restriction on $\pi$ and $m$ the model is not falsifiable.
+That is, any $P$ can be generated by some independent $\pi$ and $m$.
 We will impose constraints on $m$ that will allow us to test an important class of random consideration sets models without restricting heterogeneity in preferences.